fastrgv/hbox/README.md

 Hbox currently solves 59 of 90 puzzles.

-See ~/docs/runs.txt for solve times in seconds.
+See ~/docs/runtimes-v140-23nov25.txt for solve times in seconds.

 All failures I have seen are due to a shortage of memory or time.

 Finally, note that in my testing I noticed there are several more puzzles, yet unsolved by hbox, among the Xsokoban 90 that are "almost" solvable.
 One extreme example I am aware of is #19.
-If I make the first push, the resulting puzzle is easily solved using methods 0(72sec), 1, 3, 4, & 6.
+If I make the first push, just one move, and the only valid move possible, the resulting puzzle is easily solved using methods 20 (54sec).
 This discovery was made using my Sokoban platform "Rufasok", which easily lets you attempt such experiments.

 ## "Small" test set of 200

-Hbox solves at least 188/200 puzzles from this set.
+Hbox solves 190/200 puzzles from this set.
-See ~/hbox/batchRuns/small6nov25/ for the output files.
+See ~/hbox/batchRuns/smallRun24nov25/ for the output files.
+See ~/hbox/docs/SmallScore.txt for a summary.

 ## Build Instructions: